This Discussion channel is currently closed.

 Default_avatar

-Tim Wulling over 4 years ago
+Tim Wulling about 5 years ago

 I ask Xcel Energy’s Integrated Resource Plan be required to be modified to EXCLUDE the construction of a new natural gas power plant.